rogupt305/Rohan_BluestampPortfolio/index.md

 # Final Milestone

+*** WORK IN PROGRESS ***

 # Third Milestone
 ## CUSTOM CLAWS AND CODE REFINEMENTS

 ### How the code works
-A crucial modification that had to be done before I could design the claw was with the code.
+A crucial modification that had to be done before I could design my first modification, a set of two claws, was with the code.
 The actual code was rather complex, but the idea was relatively simple - after establishing definitions, declarations (Example: defining the capabilities of certain functions) and orders (Example: Turn right, left, activate sleep mode, etc.), the Arduino Uno controller would send one byte per second to the robot control board based on user inputs.
 Each byte contains 256 different numbers from a range of 1-255.
 Being attached and correlated directly with an order, these numbers were the way that the controller relays information to the control board in a wireless manner.
 However, for a person with little experience in the domain of software prior to this, I found myself consulting an instructor numerous times.
 Here's what I managed to do:

-NOTE: To view where the modified code fits into the main picture, check out the Code Appendix at the bottom.

-I went into the "Orders.cpp" section of the MEGA's code, and established my own custom orders, setting them equal to distinct numbers:
+I went into the "FNHROrders.cpp" (FNHR simply stands for "Freenove Hexapod Robot") section of the MEGA's code, and established my own custom orders, setting them equal to distinct numbers:
 LINES: 75 - 77
 ```C++
   static const byte orderOpen = 67;